junwang23/deepdirtycodes/README.md

 ## RNN and LSTM

+A review of RNN models can be found in this [arXiv paper](https://arxiv.org/pdf/1506.00019.pdf).
+An introduction of LSTM networks can be found in this [blog artical](http://colah.github.io/posts/2015-08-Understanding-LSTMs/), which is referenced in many tutorials.

-A serie of detailed technical tutorials of RNN and LSTM is found [here](https://medium.com/@erikhallstrm/hello-world-rnn-83cd7105b767)
+A serie of detailed *technical* tutorials of RNN and LSTM is found [here](https://medium.com/@erikhallstrm/hello-world-rnn-83cd7105b767), based on which I experimented the networks.
+The older tensorflow api used in those articals have been changed in my scripts.

-Run the scripts
+Related scripts
-- ```rnn_echo.py``` A simple recurrent neural network learning a time-series of numbers echoing with fixed time delay.
+- ```rnn_basic.py``` - A simple recurrent neural network learning a time-series of numbers echoing with fixed time delay.
+- ```rnn_lstm.py``` - The same echo time-serie learned with single/multi-layer lstm network, based on tensorflow api.